brysonm96/CSE-212/Data Structures Tutorial/stack.md

 - Push
 - Pop

-A stack is a data structure that uses "LIFO" (Last in, First out).
-Chances are you've encountered stacks before, if you've ever messed up while writing a paper and had to undo your error.
+A stack is a data structure that uses "LIFO" (Last in, First out), to determine the order of data.
+Chances are you've encountered stacks before, if you've ever messed up while writinga paper and had to undo your error.
 To understand stacks we can visualize them as a plate of pancakes.
 The "Front" of the stack would be the first pancake that was made, or the first item of data that was entered.
 The following data will then enter behind, essentially covering the data before it.
 When data is added to the stack, this is called a "Push".
 When data is removed from the stack, this is called a "Pop" and is taken from the most recent data entered,